Samantha-Ruth/E-commerce-Back-End/README.md

 This project introduced me to Sequelize.
 I learned about creating databases using constructor Models, seeding them from the command line, and accessing the data stored within the models through API routes.
 I also learned about a JOIN table and how to create JOINS using the Sequelize language "includes".

+Screen Shot of Model:

+Screen Shot of associations:

 ## Table of Contents

 * [Installation](#installation)